Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

       - In Jinja, everything is escaped by default except for values explicitly marked with the "| safe" filter.
         - If required use Markup()
     - Avoid using innerHTML, outerHTML, document.write() to stop DOM-Based XSS
+      - These Javascript functions allow attackers to write scripts into the html
     - Use JSON.parse() for Javascript and not eval()

   - CRLF Injection
     - Avoid using CRLF as a special sequence
+      - To avoid log poisoning et cetera

   - Regex Injection : Yes this exists
     - Testing of regex to ensure it returns what we want